 |£ Deposits||£ Advances||£ Profit|

-The dramatic drop in deposits between 1930 and 1931, over £410,000, shows how the withdrawal of deposits was affecting the bank, and the fall in profits from 1929 are probably due to the impact of the Great Depression.
+The dramatic drop in deposits between 1930 and 1931, over £410,000, shows how the withdrawal of deposits was affecting the bank, and the fall in profits from 1929 are possibly due to the impact of the Great Depression.
+The fall in deposits has also been blamed on the drop in prices of primary products.Sources:

 © Peter Symes 2018